asjad99/asjad99/README.md

 ### Software I'hv Written

-Mostly dereprecated, i have shared some of the my recent Research projects, course projects, side projects, prototypes done in the past.
+Mostly deprecated, i have shared some of the my recent Research projects, course projects, side projects, prototypes done in the past.

 #### Image Processing/Computer Graphics:yarn: